HanzPo/Pydle/README.md

 ![](https://i.imgur.com/QD6AfML.png)

 **Known Issues:**
-- Animation does not exist, hard to tell if a word has been accepted
 - Missing keyboard graphic
 - Various other UI elements missing
 - "Not a word" dialog appears in odd places